Machine Unlearning on Pre-trained Models by Residual Feature Alignment Using LoRA: Experiments

 \subsubsection{Datasets}

 We used different datasets for image classification, text classification, and text generation tasks.
 For image classification tasks, we used the CIFAR-10\cite{krizhevsky2009learning} and Fashion-MNIST \cite{xiao2017fashion} datasets.
 For text classification tasks, we utilized the IMDB dataset\cite{maas-EtAl:2011:ACL-HLT2011}, a sentiment classification dataset comprising user reviews of movies.
-In class unlearning tasks, IMDB contains only two labels ($0$ for negative, $1$ for positive), each accounting for approximately $50\%$, making it unsuitable as a target class for unlearning.
-Therefore, we selected samples containing certain keywords in user reviews as the target unlearning class, ensuring that samples with the chosen keyword had a similar proportion in both the training and test sets, with the unlearning samples accounting for $5\%$ to $10\%$ of the total samples.
+We selected samples containing certain keywords in user reviews as the target unlearning class, ensuring that samples with the chosen keyword had a similar proportion in both the training and test sets, with the unlearning samples accounting for $5\%$ to $10\%$ of the total samples.
 For text generation tasks, we used the ELI5-Category dataset, an English dataset containing questions and answers.
-The ELI5-Category dataset categorizes questions, making it ideal for evaluating class unlearning tasks.
 We selected $10,000$ samples from $10$ categories, ensuring a relative balance in the number of samples per category, and manually divided them into training and test sets.
+For large language models, we used the WMDP \cite{li2024wmdp} dataset, which is a dataset designed to measure hazardous knowledge in the fields of biosecurity, cybersecurity, and chemical security.